xscorp/my_personal_project/README.md

 # Summary:
 I have tried to implement all the features demanded by Navigus.
-Kindly Note that folling are the administrator credentials which can be used for viewing online users and access logs:
+Kindly Note that folloing are the administrator credentials which can be used for viewing online users and access logs:

 Email: ```admin@navigus.com```